duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 password, but we don't have password field. `do ... end` block is used only if that object is not found.
 `slice` is used for uniq fields (not generated by faker), but all other fields should be populated in block.
+Slice is nice method to get params hash from current active record object `user.slice :email, :name # { email: '', name: '' }`

 Use `faker` gem to generate example strings: